7 BREW logo

 NORMAL

-The brand provides an extensive 152-hour training curriculum designed to prepare franchise personnel for launch; no individuals are included in the initial franchise fee.
-The program includes on-site launch support focused on operational readiness, with travel and living expenses borne by the franchisee and on-site assistance subject to additional costs.
+7 BREW provides a comprehensive 152-hour training curriculum designed to prepare up to 0 trainees included in the initial fee.
+The program includes on-site training, with travel and living expenses managed by the franchisee, and additional costs may apply for on-site support.

 Franchisee Stability

-7 BREW earns a Good Stability Score.
-Three-year turnover of 2.15% is well below the typical Food & Beverage franchise (around 5%).
-Out of 4 total exits, franchisor buybacks dominated with 4, alongside no terminations, no non-renewals, and no ceased operations.
+7 BREW earns an Excellent Stability Score.
+Three-year turnover of 1.24% is well below the typical Food & Beverage franchise (around 5.6%).
+Out of 6 total exits, franchisor buybacks dominated with 6, with no terminations, non-renewals, or ceased operations.

 How Much Does It Cost to Open a 7 BREW Franchise?